open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/config.md

 This document lists advanced configuration settings rarely changed by users.

+These configuration can be only set using environment variables.

 ## Environment

 | Environment variable                  | Description                                                                        | Default value |